Trajectory Generation and Tracking Control for Aggressive Tail-Sitter Flights: Related work

-Generating a transition trajectory between vertical and level flights is relatively challenging due to the nonlinear aerodynamics in the transition.
-The intuitive linear transition method with linearly increasing or decreasing pitch angle and constant altitude command \citep{verling2016full, lyu2017design}, as mentioned before, does not consider the dynamical feasibility, thus requiring a lot of empirical trials and errors.
-To incorporate the dynamic feasibility, the trajectory generation is usually formulated into nonlinear optimization problems subject to different control objectives and constraints.
-For instance, \cite{kita2010transition} calculated a pitch angle and thrust profile with the shortest transition time; \cite{naldi2011optimal} considered a minimum-time and minimum-energy optimal transition problem; \cite{oosedo2017optimal} and \cite{li2020transition} respectively minimized the flight time and energy to maintain constant altitude during the transition flight.
+Generating a transition trajectory between vertical and level flights is relatively challenging due to the nonlinear aerodynamics during the transition.
+The intuitive linear transition method, which designs linearly increasing or decreasing pitch angle and constant altitude command \citep{verling2016full, lyu2017design} as mentioned before, does not consider the dynamical feasibility, thus requiring a lot of empirical trials and errors.
+To incorporate dynamic feasibility, trajectory generation is usually formulated into nonlinear optimization problems subject to different control objectives and constraints.
+For instance, \cite{kita2010transition} calculated a pitch angle and thrust profile achieving the shortest transition time. \cite{naldi2011optimal} considered a minimum-time and minimum-energy optimal transition problem, while \cite{oosedo2017optimal} and \cite{li2020transition} respectively minimized the flight time and energy to maintain a constant altitude during the transition flight.
 However, solving these non-convex optimization problems is computationally expensive, preventing from onboard implementation and online replanning.
 These methods are also confined to straight-line transition that cannot be extended to other maneuvers like transition with banked turns to avoid obstacles.
-Simplified dynamic models such as the point-mass model \citep{mcintosh2022transition} can be used to take a shortcut to achieve obstacle avoidance, but again, the dynamical feasibility is omitted.
-All these existing separated trajectory generation approaches only generate typical simple trajectories with very limited maneuverability that are only suitable to flights in open areas.
-The aerodynamic simplification and kinodynamic limitation prevent these approaches from possible extension to dynamically feasible and agile flights in cluttered environments.
+Simplified dynamic models like the point-mass model \citep{mcintosh2022transition} can be used to expedite obstacle-free planning, but again, the dynamical feasibility is omitted.
+Overall, existing separated trajectory generation approaches generate simple trajectories with limited maneuverability, making them only suitable for flights in open areas.
+The aerodynamic simplification and kinodynamic limitation prevent them from being extended to dynamically feasible and agile flights in cluttered environments.